wp-plugins/pie-register/readme.txt

 3. Set the options in the Settings Panel

-== LOCALIZATION ==
-* Currently This feature is not available.
-We are working on it to improve.

 == Support ==
 * Please visit http://www.genetechsolutions.com/pie-register.html in order to get support regarding this plugin!